deshawnwatson100-max/klarity-app/README.md

 - **Relationship Direction Selector** - Choose your intention and get tailored guidance
 - **Smart response suggestions** with different tones based on your chosen path
 - **Past loops system** - Save and switch between conversation sessions
-- **Reply Timeline** - Per-person timeline of communication insights that feels like memory, not tracking
 - **Beautiful dark UI** with neon accents (blue, orange, yellow, purple)
 - **Premium splash screen** with glowing Klarity AI logo
 - **Secure PIN authentication** - 4-digit PIN to protect your conversations